CleverCloud/clever-components/docs/guides/how-to-release-the-components.md

 ---
-kind: 🏠 Home
+kind: 📌 Docs
-title: Releases
 ---
-# Clever Components releases

-## How do I release a new version?
+# How to release the components?

 Here's the guide to create a new release: